LEAD ON to a bright future.

-Fort Worth, Texas, is the 16th-largest city in the United States and a part of the vibrant Dallas-Fort Worth metroplex.
+Fort Worth, Texas, is the 16th-largest city in the United States and a part of the vibrant Dallas/Fort Worth metroplex.
 Bloomberg Businessweek and Forbes rank it in the top 10 for finding a job.
-There are 21 Fortune 500 companies based in the metroplex, including ExxonMobil, American Airlines, and Toyota’s USA Headquarters, where many of our students gain internships.
+There are 21 Fortune 500 companies based in the metroplex, including ExxonMobil, American Airlines, and Toyota’s US headquarters, where many of our students gain internships.

-NUMBER OF STUDENTS: 9,011 undergraduates and 1,478 graduates from every state and 78 countries
+NUMBER OF STUDENTS: 9,445 undergraduates and 1,473 graduate students from every state and 78 countries

-COLLEGES, PROGRAMS, AND DEGREES: TCU offers more than 150 undergraduate and graduate programs within eight colleges and schools:
+COLLEGES, PROGRAMS, AND DEGREES: TCU offers more than 150 undergraduate and graduate programs within nine colleges and schools:

 • Fine Arts